lgpdevtools/sraX/README.md

 ```
 Where:
 ```
--d	<full path to the mandatory directory containing the input sequence data, which must be in FASTA format and
+-d	Full path to the mandatory directory containing the input sequence data, which must
-	consisting of individual assembled genome sequences>.
+	be in FASTA format and consisting of individual assembled genome sequences.
 ```